Eye-Tracking For Conversion Rate Optimisation

 One advantage of eye-tracking though is that the eye doesn’t lie.
 We can’t control what we initially look at when we see an image.
 Indeed, research by eye-tracking company Sticky.ad has discovered a gap between what people say they were looking at when they first glance at an image and where their gaze is actually focused.
 Self reporting is an unreliable method of identifying what people look at partly because our conscious brain filters out a lot of the information that our visual cortex processes.

-Psychologists have also discovered we also don’t have full access to what motivates a lot of our behaviour.
+Psychologists have also discovered that we don’t have full access to what motivates a lot of our behaviour.
 Our attention is largely determined by our subconscious brain as it scans for solutions to implicit or psychological goals.

 Is There A Correlation Between Eye Gaze and Mouse Movements?